kahlstrm/kalski-web/README.md

 # Source Code for [kahlstrm.xyz](https://kahlstrm.xyz)

-Made using [Astro](https://astro.build), resulting to a ~20kB gzip size.
+Made using [Astro](https://astro.build), resulting to a single, ~8kB HTML-file.

 ## Simple Github repository showcase

-Adding a github repository's full name to `/src/reposhowcase.json` and pushing will add a showcase card for the repository.
+Adding a github repository's full name to `/src/reposhowcase.json` will add a showcase card for the repository.

 ### Mentions: